-Based on its recent research on human perception, the Corporation also developed new internal design tools to facilitate motion code design while improving user experience.
+Based on its recent research on human perception, the Corporation also developed new internal design tools to improve user experience through motion code design.

 In this market, as in the entertainment market, the Corporation constantly strives to reduce manufacturing costs for its products for various applications for the OEM, integrator and reseller markets.
 Currently, research initiatives are focused mainly on the development of new products, which reflect general changes in the technology and the various content transmission modes.
-D-BOX continues to develop new partnerships with Original Equipment Manufacturers (OEM) that incorporate the hardware component (actuators) of the motion systems produced by D-BOX into their own systems.
+D-BOX continues to develop new ways to incorporate D-BOX motion systems into its customers' products in order to open new sub-markets.
 The research team is also pursuing research and development of new actuator technologies to address the needs of specific markets and is continuously testing and stressing its new products for best quality and reliability.